wackxu/Test/kubelet-spec.md

 ## Proposal

-Use serialized container spec to determines whether a container meets the given spec instead of container hash.
+Use serialized container spec to determines whether a container meets the given spec instead of container spec hash.

 ## Design Overview

-Instead of store hash values in container labels, we can save the serialized container spec we had when we launched the container.
+Instead of store hash values in container labels, we can save the serialized container spec when we launched the container.
 And during detection, kubelet can load it, apply defaults, and do a semantic deepequal to see if there was an actual diff that required restarting.

 ## Implementation